gabe-ochoa/resume/Readme.md

 products look and feel the same to our internal customers

 ### Kinoko
-##### Co-Founder | New York, NY | August 2018 - Janauary 2021
+##### Co-Founder | New York, NY | August 2018 - January 2021
 - Co-Founder that help build out a peer to peer video chatting product for our aging population to connect with their families
-- Tech stack included WebRTC, Go, Typescript, Postgres, Linux and a Rasperry Pi TV video kiosk
+- Tech stack included WebRTC, Go, Typescript, Postgres, Linux and a Raspberry Pi TV video kiosk
-- Made product briefs, user interview questionaries, and analytic usage reports, and communication APIs between the kiosk and the backends
+- Made product briefs, user interview questionnaires, and analytic usage reports, and communication APIs between the kiosk and the backends

 ### Squarespace
 ##### Engineering Manager | Traffic Infrastructure | New York, NY | October 2018 - December 2020